 My inscription “ALLEN IST IN ORDNUNG,” taken from a World War I letter, became a recurring motif in my work.
 This phrase, meaning “All is in Order,” ironically juxtaposes the chaos and disorder I felt.
 It serves as a commentary on the human tendency to seek order in the midst of turmoil.

 The Berlin period was not just about artistic growth but also personal transformation.
 The city's energy, its scars from the past, and its ongoing quest for identity mirrored my own journey.
-The works created during this time are a testament to the powerful influence of Bremen on my life and art.
-Representing confinement and the struggle for freedom….
+The works created during this time are a testament to the powerful influence of art on my life, representing confinement and the struggle for freedom.

 As I reflect on my time in Berlin, I realise that it was a period of intense learning and profound impact.
 The experiences and challenges I faced there continue to shape my work and my worldview.
-Berlin will always hold a special place in my heart as the city where I discovered new depths of my artistic expression and personal resilience.”
+Berlin will always hold a special place in my heart as the city where I discovered new depths for my artistic expression and personal resilience.
+[This journey has also inspired me to create artworks that resonate with a luxury lifestyle brand aesthetic that will later materialise through the posthumous efforts of GrablyGlobal.]